 Overall, this cat tree is on another level of quality.
 It has many safety features to protect your cat and prevent the tree itself from falling over, it is comfortable, it is strongly constructed, it is great at entertaining cats, and most importantly, it is suitable for large cats.

-With all this being said, this product is our favorite option as the best cat tree for large cats.
+With all this being said, this product is our favorite option as the best cat tree for fat cats.

 - Cats can use the sisal wrapped posts as scratching posts